Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Discussion

 \paragraph{Summary:} Here, we have carefully described the personal networks of people experiencing homelessness in King County, WA.
 Over the three years, we have surveyed more than 3,000 unhoused people, making this the most extensive network study of people experiencing homelessness in the United States.
-We have found the population of people experiencing homelessness in King County, WA, appears to be becoming less connected, less visible to their community, and more reliant on their local family structures, which are growing and heterogenous in nature (i.e., include many non-kin relationships).
+We have found that the population of people experiencing homelessness in King County, WA, appears to be becoming less connected and either more reliant on their local family structures or an increase in households experiencing homelessness, which are growing and heterogeneous in nature (i.e., include many non-kin relationships).
 This work suggests that policies to improve social connections and build community could benefit this community, such as reducing displacements or providing more places to congregate.

-\paragraph{Future studies:} We hope to add information about people's alter-alter ties and look towards understanding how people move in and out of homelessness by modifying the instrument to allow for closer in-time sampling.
+\paragraph{Future studies:} Key future studies should include surveying in closer time intervals with novel methods (i.e., maintaining privacy for the unhoused individual) for estimating change in the population over short periods to better answer questions around whether increased sweeps or more people newly experiencing homelessness, et cetra are the biggest impact on personal network size.
+Furthermore, we aim to incorporate information on people's alter-alter ties and to explore how individuals transition in and out of homelessness by modifying the instrument to facilitate closer-in-time sampling.
 We're also interested in the relationship between people experiencing homelessness and the housed community to understand whether having family members who are homeless increases the odds of one becoming homeless themselves.
-Further, we are interested in exploring the mechanisms for why the network is becoming less connected over time, e.g., this could be because the city has been conducting more frequent encampment displacement operations, because of the Supreme Court's 2024 \textit{Grants Pass} decision changing the legal landscape of the city and county jurisdictions \cite[It has been shown by][and others the displacement events disrupt people's social networks.]{kaufman2022expulsion} or because of the growth in the population of people experiencing homelessness \citep{almquist2024innovating}.
+Further, we are interested in exploring the mechanisms for why the network is becoming less connected over time, e.g., this could be because the city has been conducting more frequent encampment displacement operations, because of the Supreme Court's 2024 \textit{Grants Pass} decision changing the legal landscape of the city and county jurisdictions \cite[It has been shown by][and others the displacement events disrupt people's social networks.]{kaufman2022expulsion} or because of the growth in the population of people experiencing homelessness.